yyuting/COS426-Website-Fall22/src/content/Assignments/Final-Project.md

 description: "Work in small groups to build a large graphics-based project for the web."
 ---
 # Overview
 In this final phase of the course, you have great freedom to craft a project that excites you and that you can be proud of, perhaps even as a reference in industry interviews.
 Over the past twelve weeks, you have acquired hands-on experience with image processing, mesh processing, raytracing, rasterization, and cloth simulation.
 Additionally, you have learned through course lectures and readings about many fundamental tools and techniques used in the computer graphics field to engineer solutions for a breadth of complex visual applications.
-Now, as a capstone to this course, you will synthesize your graphics knowledge and extend your hands-on experience by working in small groups to build a large graphics-based project for the web.
+Now, as a capstone to this course, you will synthesize your graphics knowledge and extend your hands-on experience by working in small groups to build a large graphics-based 3D video game for the web.

 For the final project, you will work in teams of two to four to build an extensive system that incorporates one or more ideas from this course.
-As long as the foundation of your project is graphics-based, its precise focus can really be anything of your choosing.
-Over the past few years, almost all students used ThreeJS to create mini games, interactive art demos, or occasionally technical extensions; however, this should not discourage you from trying something different!
-Note that the most successful projects are often slightly-innovative and highly-polished games or art demos.
+You are free to design and implement any sort of game you like, as long as it incorporates the required functionality described below.
+For purposes of this project, we consider a 3D video game to be an interactive 3D computer graphics application that has a challenging goal, is fun to play, and incorporates some concept of scoring or winning and losing.
+It is not required that your game idea be original, but originality will be rewarded with extra credit.

 At the end of this project, you will have the culmination of your hard work available online as a live demo for anyone to try out!
 Because graphics projects are generally entertaining and visually impressive, students often choose to share their finished projects with friends, family, and even recruiters.
 Regardless of what you do with your project after this semester, we hope that you find this final project to be a rewarding experience!